bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

         override :ruby, version: "2.1.6"
         override :chef, version: "9a3e6e04f3bb39c2b2f5749719f0c21dd3f3f2ec"
         ```
-        _**Note:** Just remove the `:cacerts` version line by commenting it out, and change the `:ruby` version to be `2.1.6`_
+        _**Note:**  Remove the `:cacerts` version line by commenting it out, and change the `:ruby` version to be `2.1.6`_
     3. Update openresty.rb

         ```shell
+        cd $SRCRT/chef-server/omnibus/
         cp ../../omnibus-software/config/software/openresty.rb config/software/.
         vi config/software/openresty.rb
         ```
-        We had to copy the default `openresty.rb` file in order to be able to make the changes otherwise the build process will download a fresh copy.
+        Copy the default `openresty.rb` file in order to be able to make the changes otherwise the build process will download a fresh copy.
         ```ruby
             # Options inspired by the OpenResty Cookbook
             #'--with-md5-asm',